chen-lin/openmoor/README.md

 ### Coupled with FOWT

 ## How to use
-OpenMOOR can be used as a standalone program or more frequently as dynamic linking library for coupled analysis.
+Openmoor can be used as a standalone program or more frequently as dynamic linking library for coupled analysis.
 - MacOS
 - Windows